weewx/weewx/docs_src/utilities/wee_import-config_opt.md

 * The interval can be set to a fixed number of minutes.
 This setting is useful if the source data was recorded at fixed intervals but there are some missing records and the fixed interval is different to the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
 Select this method by setting `interval = x` where `x` is an integer number of minutes.

-The default value is `derive`.
 If the CSV source data records are equally spaced in time, but some records are missing, then a better result may be achieved using `conf` or a fixed interval setting.

+The default is `derive`.

 ### `qc`{#csv_qc}